Tuanpluss02/DataCloud/README.md

 # Cloud Database Creation Service

 This is a service that allows you to easily create and manage cloud databases.
-It utilizes the power of FastAPI and Docker API to provide a reliable and efficient solution for your database needs.
+It utilizes the power of FastAPI, Docker API and Digital Ocean API to provide a reliable and efficient solution for your database needs.

 ## Features

 - **Easy Database Creation**: With this service, you can quickly create cloud databases without the hassle of manual setup.
 Just provide the necessary details, and the service will handle the rest.
 - **FastAPI Integration**: The service is built using FastAPI, a modern, fast (high-performance) web framework for building APIs with Python 3.7+ based on standard Python type hints.
 FastAPI ensures quick response times and efficient handling of requests.
 - **Docker API**: Docker is an open platform for developing, shipping, and running applications.
 This service leverages Docker API to manage the database containers, making it easy to deploy and scale your databases.
+- **Digital Ocean API**: Digital Ocean API is a powerful tool that allows interact with and manage  Digital Ocean resources programmatically.

 ## Getting Started

 To get started with the Cloud Database Creation Service, follow these steps: